geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

   using native tiles and which are using reporjected tiles.
 * The same access restrictions apply as above.
 * The same `timestamps` are available in all projection.
 New `timestamp` are added to the former ones.
-* Some older WMTS client do not support `EPSG:4258 <http://www.epsg-registry.org/export.htm?wkt=urn:ogc:def:crs:EPSG::4258>`_ and use mistakenly *EPSG:4852*.
 * Reprojected tiles are generated *on-the-fly* with `MapProxy <http://mapproxy.org>`_.
 If you plan to heavily use this service, please inform us in advance.
 * *MapProxy* uses the `Proj.4 <http://trac.osgeo.org/proj/>`_ library internaly to transform between datum, except for the reframe from